Invisible

 Now that I’ve disappeared into the ethos of central mass, the sisters and brothers can dig even deeper into their illusions.
 I’m a piece of glass they don’t have to see.
 They’ve chosen their made-up memories of perfection now that there is no one to stand for what was true and honest.

 Now that I’m invisible, their holidays are easier.
 Their pretend technicolor, three-dimensional, artificial world is stitched together by story and fable, by hopes and toxic positivity.
 Sisters don’t need to make space or time for this transparent version of me.
-This new me that they’ve never met, that they created out of desperation, denial and shame.
-Perfectly carved out and removed, cropped from the family picture.
-Left to be my see-through self, far away from the clan that insists we were something we never even tried to be.
+This new me that they’ve never met has no relation to the version they created out of desperation, denial and shame.
+I am perfectly carved out and removed, cropped from the family picture.
+Left alone to become my transparent, true self.
+Something only possible far away from the clan that insists we were something we never even tried to be.

 Now that they can’t see me, I see them ever more clearly.
-Their pain and their hurts align with mine.
-I reflect that pain back at the empty spaces where sisters and brothers once stood.
+Their pain and their hurts so clearly rendered for the world to see but seemingly missing from their own perspectives.
+Is that blind optimism I see or something closer to delusion?
+Without their shadows, I am left to reflect that pain back at the empty spaces where sisters and brothers once stood.
 An echo of who they were.

-Now that I’m invisible, I can begin to discover new, colorful, solid parts of myself.
-They’re scattered all around my life, some were hiding for nearly fifty years to be discovered.
-Little piles of me in corners and park benches, left to collect dust so many years ago.
-I can choose which ones to take, which to leave, and which to burn to ash.
+Now that I’m invisible, I can see new, colorful, opaque parts of myself.
+They’re scattered all around my life, some were hiding from view for nearly fifty years, only to be discovered sitting there, right in front of me the whole time.
+A pair of reading glasses left on my head or the car keys that were hanging where they belonged.
+Little piles of me in the corner of bedrooms and buried in closets.
+All those personalities and preferences left to collect dust so many years ago that I keep uncovering and wiping clean, deciding which ones to take, which to leave, and which to burn to ash.

 Now that I’m invisible, I can finally shed the weight of who I was and embrace the life I’ve painstakingly pieced together.
 A life filled with people who miss me when I’m not there.
-People who love me enough to tell me the truth, even when it stings.
+People who love me enough to tell me the truth or to forgive, even when it stings.
 People who know the real stories and love me anyway.

 Comments